coli-saar/am-parser/scripts/cogs2021/README.md

 #### (a) Get predictions using a trained model
 Note that the training must be successfully completed (you should have a `model.tar.gz` in your `MODELDIR`).
-Assume you want to store the output in some `OUTPUTDIR` (e.g. `../cogs2021/output`), then the prediction will create 3 files in this folder:
+Assume you want to store the output in some `OUTPUTDIR` (this folder must exist, but can be empty) then the prediction will create 3 files in this folder:
 - `COGS_gold.amconll` gold AM dependency trees
 - `COGS_pred.amconll` predictions as AM dependency trees
-- `COGS.tsv` predictions in the native TSV format of COGS
+- `COGS_pred.tsv` predictions in the native TSV format of COGS

 If you are too lazy to call a separate official evaluation script with the generated tsv file, note that the output of the bash prediction script (more concretely the `ToCOGSCorpus` programme called within this) will contain evaluation information too.